ciroraggio/AugmentedDataLoader/README.md

 # Workflow![AugmentedDataLoaderWorkflow](/assets/workflow.png)

 # Changelog
+- v2.1:
+    - Added compatibility with random MONAI transformations for both loaders dataloaders (AugmentedDataLoader and AugmentedImageToImageDataLoader)
+    - Uniformed the parameters of the AugmentedDataLoader class with those of the ImageToImageAugmentedDataLoader class

 - v2.0:
     - Added a new dataset (ImageToImageDataset) and a new dataloader (AugmentedImageToImageDataLoader) to support cases in which the user wants to augment two images associated with a simultaneous mask/segmentation
     - Fixed bugs on returning batches in AugmentedDataLoader